fadhilyori/subping/README.md

 ## Documentation

-The documentation for the Subping library can be found in the [docs](docs/) directory.
-It includes detailed information on how to use the library, examples, and API references.
+The documentation for the Subping library can be found at https://pkg.go.dev/github.com/fadhilyori/subping.
+It includes detailed information on how to use the library, and examples.

 The library consists of the following packages:

-- **[github.com/fadhilyori/subping](docs/)**: The main package that provides the Subping struct and related functionalities.
+- **[github.com/fadhilyori/subping](https://pkg.go.dev/github.com/fadhilyori/subping)**: The main package that provides the Subping struct and related functionalities.
-- **[github.com/fadhilyori/subping/pkg/network](docs/network)**: A subpackage that offers network-related utilities for working with IP addresses and subnet ranges.
+- **[github.com/fadhilyori/subping/pkg/network](https://pkg.go.dev/github.com/fadhilyori/subping/pkg/network)**: A subpackage that offers network-related utilities for working with IP addresses and subnet ranges.

 Please refer to the documentation for the respective packages to understand how to use them in your applications.